TYPES OF JEWELRY APPRAISALS

 Insurance appraisals are authorized documents intended to cover the replacement value of jewelry and watches.
 Descriptions on insurance appraisals are typically the most detailed of any appraisal type and include the quality and condition of the item as well as the cut, color, clarity and carat weight of gemstones and diamonds.
 When applicable, the age or historical provenance may also be considered as value elements.
 Depending on the specifics of the item being appraised, the replacement value may be based on the analysis of sales for similar new‚ items of like kind and quality or sales of ‘used’ (vintage) items of comparable kind and quality.

-Estate Tax
+Estate oR Estate Tax

 Our qualified appraiser can prepare an estate tax appraisal that meets strict state standards and helps you avoid significant tax penalties and possible IRS sanctions.